Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 • Regulate anxiety responses

-• Process anger or grief
+• Process anger, grief, or fear

-• Strengthen boundaries
+• Strengthen communication and boundaries

-• Build emotional resilience
+• Build emotional resilience over time

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions

 Can politics affect your mental health?